cheak1974/smarterhouses_plugin/_template_/README.md

-# Template for smarterhouses Plugins
+# Template for Smarterhouses Plugins

+This is a template with the minimum boilerplate code to create a Plugin.